 In December 2019, Panthera entered into a secured line of credit with a financial institution in the amount of \$750,000.
 Outstanding borrowings are secured by all real and personal property of Panthera.
-The line bears interest at the prime rate minus one-half percent per annum and expired on December 3, 2020.
-On February 10, 2021, the line was extended through December 3, 2021.
-There was no amount outstanding as of December 31, 2020 or 2019.
+The line bears interest at the prime rate minus one-half percent per annum and expires on December 3, 2022.
+There was no amount outstanding as of December 31, 2021 or 2020.